Posture is the daily and moment by moment battle of you holding your body weight up against gravity.

 Curvatures of the neck and low back have to be continuously stressed into the body to ensure they remain over a lifetime, and speaking of posture, if we spend a lifetime slouching we run the risk of losing these curvatures (because they’re not being used) and consequently we fall into a more and more slouched position that becomes a true spinal structural problem.

 So how do we get that back?
 The best system that I have discovered is Foundation Training (www.foundationtraining.com) which is an exercise program designed to exaggerate the proper curvatures of the spine and train you to develop the muscles of the back to be able to sustain a proper posture when you are standing or sitting.
 You can find more information on their website, or watch some videos that they produced on Youtube by simply searching “Foundation Training”.
-We also host an introductory class at UC Life (next class is at 6pm on October 22nd – please join if interested), but know that true posture changes happen with repetition and there’s always work to be done daily to manage your posture on a moment by moment basis.
+We also host an introductory class at UC Life, but know that true posture changes happen with repetition and there’s always work to be done daily to manage your posture on a moment by moment basis.

 There are also lots of products going around these days that help to pull you into a proper postural position.
 Some are devices worn on hips/low back when sitting (for desk jobs) and some are worn around the shoulders to force them backwards helping you on your quest for that great upright posture.
 My take on these devices is that they can be extremely helpful.
 I don’t see anything wrong with getting help with this battle, but I would also remind people that using a supportive device should be used to help you make changes to posture and shouldn’t be thought of as a fix for posture (otherwise you will become dependant on the device).